Larsen-Daniel/llm-counting-analysis/README.md

 - Accuracy scales strongly with model size (70B vs 8B shows 2.2x improvement)
 - Qwen 2.5 3B performs comparably to Llama 3.1 8B despite being smaller
 - Even on this simple task, smaller models struggle significantly
-- Lenient parsing (accepting any number in parentheses or first number) was critical for fair evaluation
+- Lenient parsing (accepting any number in parentheses or first number) was critical for fair evaluation (initial parsing error rates could in some cases exceed the rate of numerical errors)

 ---

-### 2. Mechanistic Analysis on Qwen 2.5 1.5B Instruct
+### 2. Causal Mediation Analysis

-To investigate the internal representation of counting, we conducted two complementary experiments on Qwen 2.5 1.5B Instruct: causal mediation analysis and linear probing.
+To investigate which transformer layers causally mediate count information, we conducted activation patching experiments on Qwen models.

-#### 2.1 Causal Mediation Analysis via Activation Patching
+#### 2.1 Preliminary Investigation: Qwen 2.5 1.5B Instruct

 **Objective**: Identify which transformer layers causally mediate count information by intervening on activations.

 **Method**:
-We generated minimal pairs—prompts identical except for the first word, which determines whether it matches the target category.
-This causes the correct count to differ by exactly 1 between paired prompts.
+We generated pairs of lists identical except for the first word, which in one case was in the target category and in one case was not.
+This causes the correct count to differ by exactly 1 between the two lists.

-**Example minimal pair**:
+**Example pair**:
 ```
 Low count (2 tools):
 Type: tool